rwblokzijl/Msc-thesis-EuroToken/thesis.md

 $$ B_i = B_{i-1} + C_i$$.

 Where $C_i$ is the change in balance for the block with sequence number $i$.
 This is negative when sending money.
-However the balance of a user does not take into account the concept of transaction finality.
+However, the balance of a user does not take into account the concept of transaction finality.
 So conceptually we work with the "spendable balance".